celestiaorg/celestia-app/pkg/wrapper/spec.md

 Shares that belong to the original data square i.e., `Q0` already carry their namespace IDs, i.e., the first `NAMESPACE_ID_BYTES` of each share represents its namespace ID.
 However, the shares in `Q1`, `Q2`, and `Q3`, are the erasure coded version of `Q0` and by default do not carry any namespace IDs.
 Such shares are called [Parity shares](), and MUST be assigned a predefined namespace ID namely, [`ParitySharesNamespaceID`]().
-At the time of the write up of this specificaion, the namespace ID size in Celestia is `8` bytes.
+At the time of the writeup of this specification, the namespace ID size in Celestia is `8` bytes.
-In this setting, the `ParitySharesNamespaceID` is a 8 byte slice of `0xFF` values.
+In this setting, the `ParitySharesNamespaceID` is an 8 byte slice of `0xFF` values.

 The NMT wrapper performs namespace ID assignment to the shares according to the predefined rules.